Kerry Carpenter Preview, Player Props: Tigers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 16th-ranked team ERA across all MLB pitching staffs (4.24).
+- The Cubs' 4.27 team ERA ranks 17th across all MLB pitching staffs.

-- Cubs pitchers combine to surrender the seventh-fewest home runs in baseball (138 total, 1.1 per game).
+- Cubs pitchers combine to surrender the eighth-fewest home runs in baseball (140 total, 1.1 per game).

-- Smyly (9-8) is trying for his 10th victory when he takes the mound for the Cubs in his 22nd start of the season.
-He has a 5.15 ERA in 120 2/3 innings pitched, with 112 strikeouts.

-- In his last appearance -- out of the bullpen on Friday -- the left-hander tossed one scoreless inning against the Kansas City Royals without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.